![]() |

 help developing routines, you can go to www.flylady.net

-her book, Sink Reflections, also located over on the right column.
+her book, Sink Reflections, located here.

 Believe me,